antonio-ramadas/spotify-authentication/README.md

 spotifyAuthentication.authorizationCodeGrant('code obtained from the Spotify API from the previous interaction')
     .then(console.log, console.error);

+// Returns a promise which resolves to the response from the Spotify API spotifyAuthentication.refreshAccessToken('my-refresh-token')
+    .then(console.log, console.error);

 // Set the refresh token (it is undefined before this call) spotifyAuthentication.setRefreshToken('my-refresh-token');

-// Returns a promise which resolves to the response from the Spotify API spotifyAuthentication.refreshAccessToken()
-    .then(console.log, console.error);
 ```

 ## Alternatives